Flying Jumbos

-Elmer's Flying Jumbos is a Red Baron ride operated at Chessington World of Adventures Resort in London.
-Originally in the area of Toytown, it later moved to the Zufari area.
-As of April 2015, the Chessington ride continues to operate.
-In the Spring of 2020, it was renamed Elmer's Flying Jumbos.
+Elmer's Flying Jumbos is a Red Baron ride operating at Chessington World of Adventures Resort in London.
+Originally in the area of Toytown, it later moved to the Zufari area and then finally Adventure Point.
+In the spring of 2020, it was renamed Elmer's Flying Jumbos.
+As of May 2023, the Chessington ride continues to operate after a long 36 years.

 History

 Flying Jumbos is a Mini Jet Red Baron from 1987.
 Manufactured by Preston & Barbieri, it is an aerial carousel spinning ride with elephant-themed cabs, originally pink and now grey.